-Illustrating just how inverted things have become, Washington, D.C. is preparing to make disgraced black mayor Marion Barry (1936-2014) a man of utmost honor.
-A new 8-foot statue of Barry, known as the “Mayor for Life,” is taking shape and set to be erected outside the John A. Wilson Building in downtown.
+As the anarcho-tyrannical kakistocracy comes through with a new statue to their main man George Floyd we are reminded of a similar inverted honor bestowed on despicable black mayor Marion Barry (1936-2014).
+A new 8-foot statue of Barry, known as the “Mayor for Life,” was erected outside the John A. Wilson Building in downtown DC.
 The proto-incarnation of President Dwayne Elizondo Mountain Dew Herbert Camacho comes to town.

 The Barry statue’s hand gesture is also symbolic, though it would be more fitting if it were holding a crack pipe, heroin needle, gun, money, condom or a bottle of Thunderbird.
 The inscription at the base of the pedestal could read — as a beacon of justice to the downtrodden — “GODDAMN BITCH SET ME UP!”